Last updated on July 11th, 2019

 Two of the reputable international websites we review and compare here:

 can be found on TrustPilot.com – one of the world’s largest online review communities.
-Both TrustedHousesitters and HouseSitMatch score 9.7 and you can check out the many reviews for each of these companies at the links below (just to be clear these are reviews about the company NOT the sitters):
+Both TrustedHousesitters reviews and HouseSitMatch score 9.7 and you can check out the many house sitting reviews for each of these companies at the links below (just to be clear these are reviews about the company NOT the sitters):

 If you follow this advice, and use the services of a professional house sitting platform, you really are minimizing any possible problems.
 It will be much easier to trust house sitters who come to look after your home and pets.